Breast cancer at a glance

 - Pain in the nipple and/or breast.

 If a woman does detect a change or the appearance of one of the above symptoms, she should see an oncologist.
 Breast cancer can also be detected before symptoms occur, which is known as screening.
-Screening for breast cancer most often involves a mammogram.
+Screening for this type of cancer most often involves a mammogram.

-Once breast cancer is diagnosed, oncologists will seek to determine the stage of the cancer, meaning the size and location of the cancer and how far it has progressed, either in the breast or to other parts of the body.
-Various scans and biopsies are used to pinpoint the stage of the breast cancer.
+Once the cancer is diagnosed, oncologists will seek to determine its stage, meaning the size and location of the cancer and how far it has progressed, either in the breast or to other parts of the body.
+Various scans and biopsies are used to pinpoint the cancer’s stage.

-There are seven stages of breast cancer.
+There are four stages of breast cancer.
 The stage will help oncologists determine the type of treatment.
-Treatments for the first six stages have the goal of curing the cancer and keeping it from coming back.
-With the last stage, Stage IV, the goal is to improve symptoms and keep the patient alive, as Stage IV cannot be cured.
+Treatments for the first three stages have the goal of curing the cancer and keeping it from coming back.
+With the last stage (Stage IV), the goal is to improve symptoms and keep the patient alive, as this stage cannot be cured.

-Five standard types of treatments are commonly used to fight breast cancer.
+Five standard types of treatments are commonly used to fight this type of cancer.
 Combinations of these treatments may be used.
 In addition, clinical trials test new ways to improve treatments and are sometimes available to patients.

-Most breast cancer patients undergo surgery to remove the cancer.
+Most patients undergo surgery to remove the cancer.
 Since the sentinel lymph node is the first place a cancer might spread, it is often removed and tested in the lab, giving an indication of the extent of surgery needed.
-Breast cancer surgeries include:
+Surgeries for this type of cancer include the following.

 - Breast conserving.
 Removes the cancer and some tissue around it.
 Also called lumpectomy or partial mastectomy.